carlosvin/carlosvin.github.io/posts/primer-post.en.rst

 I guess that most people come from dynamic content management systems based on:

 * send data from browser to server
-* process the received data, then it stores the processed info into a database (or files)
+* process the received data, then it stores the info into a database (or files)
 * the server generate dynamically an answer that is sent to the browser as HTML

   * the answer is usually built reading info from a database or files.